deusprogrammer/zelda2-randomizer-react/NOTES.md

 ## Bugs

-* GP is inaccessible rarely (could be due to lack of MAGIC7 and MAGIC 8 placement)
-* Spell town is being mapped twice with two different items.
-While the items definitely belong there, it shouldn't be mapped twice.
+* Areas are being mapped twice with two different items.
-* Magic container requirements aren't even being respected in town.
+* Spell towns being placed in the wrong continent.

 ## Logs